 Greyfriars Kirkyard

-Situated on the edge of Edinburgh’s Old Town, the eerie yet beautiful Greyfriars Kirkyard dates back to the 1600’s and is said to be one of the most haunted graveyards in the entire world!
-It’s renowned for being the final resting place for many of Edinburgh’s most notorious figures, with one of the most famous being a four-legged fellow named Bobby (but more on that later).
+Situated on the edge of Edinburgh’s Old Town, the eerie yet beautiful Greyfriars Kirkyard was inaugurated in the 1600s and is often described as one of the most haunted graveyards in the world.
+It’s famed as the final resting place of many of the city’s most notorious figures, though one of its most beloved residents is a small, four‑legged companion named Bobby.

-The site is filled with hundreds of fascinating headstones and macabre tombs, but, for your first stop I’d recommend a visit to the black domed mausoleum of George Mackenzie, which can be found on the southern side of the graveyard.
+The kirkyard is filled with hundreds of fascinating headstones and macabre tombs, but for your first stop, I’d suggest seeking out the black‑domed mausoleum of George Mackenzie on the southern side of the grounds.

-My final tale to tell from this historic site is that of Greyfriars Bobby.
-A little Skye Terrier who was known to keep watch over his master’s grave for a whole 14 years.
-There are many urban legends surrounding this story, but it is thought that the loyal hound guarded the City Policeman’s grave morning, noon and night until he died himself in 1872.
-A year later a memorial statue of Bobby was erected just outside the graveyard, which can be found on the junction next to Candlemaker Row.
+My final tale from this hallowed ground is that of Greyfriars Bobby, the little Skye Terrier who famously kept watch over his master’s grave for 14 years.
+Though many urban legends surround the story, it’s widely believed that the loyal hound guarded the resting place of the city policeman day and night until his own death in 1872.
+A year later, a memorial statue of Bobby was erected just outside the graveyard, standing proudly at the junction beside Candlemaker Row.

 Tip: Make sure to look out for the Mortsafes (the graves which had bars put over them to stop grave robbers from snatching the bodies back in the day).